 The first time you put on a pair of Earth shoes, you are sure to be surprised.
 You may even question why you did it!
 Earth shoes have a unique technology which they claim helps you “burn more calories with every step”.
 Their patented Negative Heel Technology helps tone and strengthen your body as you walk.
 Some of the features of Earth footwear include:

 - Anatomic Arch Support

 - BioFoam™ Cushioning

-Earth shoes has a few suggestions in terms of wearing their footwear, but the most important thing to remember is that you shouldn’t wear the shoes more than an hour per day when you first purchase them.
+Earth shoes have a few suggestions in terms of wearing their footwear, but the most important thing to remember is that you shouldn’t wear the shoes for more than an hour per day when you first purchase them.